 Owner & Head Instructor

-My experience with therapeutic movement began when I found Yoga in 1999.
-For thirteen years I maintained a disciplined daily practice, only missing a day or two each year.
-I also taught Hatha Yoga for five of these years.
+A purveyor of an active life, Oliver’s experience with therapeutic movement began in 1999 with Yoga.
+For 15 years he maintained a disciplined daily practice, teaching Yoga for 5 of these years.